 The Judicial Branch shall be composed of a Supreme Court consisting of six Justices and one Chief Justice appointed by the Chancellor with the advice of the Congress.
-Each Justice shall maintain their office as long as they attend school at Franklin and Marshall College and are on good behavior.
+Each Justice shall maintain their office as long as they attend school at Franklin and Marshall College and remain in good standing.
 Justices must be a member of Bonchek House.
 At least five Justices must be present for a trial to take place.
 The Supreme Court shall meet when necessary to decide disputes.
 The Chief Justice shall manage judicial affairs and will officiate all trials.
 The Chief Justice shall assign duties to the other Justices as deemed necessary for the management of the Judiciary.
 None of the Justices may be the Chancellor or a Representative of Congress.

 Justices may not sit on the bench during trials in which they are one of the parties involved.

 Justices reserve the right to recuse themselves from a trial for whatever reason they deem fit.
 Parties on trial reserve the right to request recusal from a Justice, though the Justice reserves the final authority over his recusal.